 How much will the Co-op need to raise?

 - This depends on how much people choose to invest.
-If Drumlin Wind raises the Minimum Capital sum of £1.5 million it will install two Wind turbines.
+If Drumlin Wind raises the Minimum Capital sum of £600,000 one wind turbine will be installed.

-- If less than the Maximum Capital sum is raised through this offer, the Board will decide in its discretion which sites Drumlin Wind will use to construct and install wind turbines and any excess over the amount of capital required for those sites which are chosen will be returned to Members in proportion to Members’ shareholdings.
+- If less than £1.1 million is raised through this offer, the Board will decide at its discretion which site will be taken forward use and any excess over the amount of capital required for that site will be returned to Members in proportion to Members’ applications.